Four band members with instruments on colorful background Sultans of String script logotype

 single default

-We are showing our Cannes World Film Festival winning film Walking Through the Fire….
+We are showing our Cannes World Film Festival winning FILM called Walking Through the Fire….
+Tomorrow!

-The sound is going to absolutely blow your mind! we are talking Extreeeeeme Surround Sound!
+The sound is going to absolutely blow your mind!
+We are talking Extreeeeeme Surround Sound!
+They have 75 speakers surrounding the audience, so it will feel like you are sitting right in the middle of the band and orchestra.

 And afterwards we will have Q&A with Marc Meriläinen, Shannon Thunderbird, Kate Dickson, and Grammy Award Winning engineer John Bailey.